Gurobi/gurobi-machinelearning/docs/_sources/index.rst.txt

 The package currently support various `scikit-learn <https://scikit-learn.org/stable/>`_ objects and has limited support for `Keras <https://keras.io/>`_ and `PyTorch <https://pytorch.org/>`_ neural networks with ReLU activation.
-It is actively developped and users are encouraged to contact us if they have applications where they use a regression model that is not currently not available.
+It is actively developed and users are encouraged to contact us if they have applications where they use a regression model that is not currently not available.

-We give below basic instalation and usage instructions.
+We give below basic installation and usage instructions.

 Install
 -------